Packing subgraphs in regular graphs: Introduction

 One of the key contributions of our paper is a novel method for `balancing' these expanders.
-This method enables us to obtain expanders that are either balanced bipartite or far from bipartite by removing a carefully constructed, small $K_{t,t}$-packing.
+By this, we mean transforming expanders that are bipartite (or close to being bipartite) with imbalanced part sizes into \emph{balanced} bipartite expanders.
+This method thus enables us to obtain expanders that are either balanced bipartite or far from bipartite by removing a carefully constructed, small $K_{t,t}$-packing.
 Our main idea is to track a certain subgraph, which initially consists of the edges between expanders.
-We then sequentially move vertices between expanders and update the subgraph accordingly, ensuring that by the end, it has bounded maximum degree while still containing enough edges to construct a $K_{t,t}$-packing that balances the expanders (up to an additive constant, which is sufficient for our purposes).
-Note that while balancing expanders also plays a key role in~\cite{kuhn2015robust, kuhn2016solution}—in resolving a problem of Bollobás and Häggkvist on Hamilton cycles in regular graphs—and in~\cite{gruslys2021cycle}, which proves a conjecture of Magnant and Martin~\cite{magnant2009note} for dense graphs, our approach differs significantly from the methods used in these works, so it is of independent interest.
+We then sequentially move vertices between expanders and update the subgraph accordingly, ensuring that by the end, it has bounded maximum degree while still containing enough edges to admit a $K_{t,t}$-packing that balances the expanders (up to an additive constant, which is sufficient for our purposes).
+Note that while balancing expanders also plays a key role in~\cite{kuhn2015robust, kuhn2016solution}—in resolving a problem of Bollobás and H\"aggkvist on Hamilton cycles in regular graphs—and in~\cite{gruslys2021cycle}, which proves a conjecture of Magnant and Martin~\cite{magnant2009note} for dense graphs, our approach differs significantly from the methods used in these works, so it is of independent interest.
 See Section~\ref{subsec:balancingexpanders} for further details on our balancing procedure.

 After balancing the expanders, the original problem reduces to finding an almost perfect $K_{t,t}$-packing either in a balanced bipartite expander or in an expander that is far from bipartite.
 To address the latter case, our first goal is to apply the regularity lemma to obtain vertex-disjoint super-regular pairs covering all but a small set of exceptional vertices.
 For this, rather than directly seeking a perfect matching in the reduced graph, we exploit the Hamiltonicity of expanders to find a perfect \emph{fractional} matching (inspired by \cite{kelly2008dirac, keevash2009exact, korandi2021minimum}).
 This fractional matching is used to construct a collection of edges and odd cycles covering all vertices of the reduced graph.
 We then refine the clusters by splitting them each into two equal parts and then remove a small number of vertices from the new clusters to obtain vertex-disjoint super-regular pairs covering all but a small exceptional set of vertices, as required.